riv-eting/Python-Pipeline-Vir-Trivedi/README.md

 Included in this repository is a python script titled "wrapper.py".
 This is the wrapper script that you will be using to run the whole pipeline in one go.
 Pretty nifty, right?

-Running this script is pretty simple and can be done via the command line by entering
+Running this script is pretty simple and can be done via the command line by entering:

 '''
 python {the parent directory that contains the cloned repository}/Python-Pipeline-Vir-Trivedi/wrapper.py --input {insert filepath here}
 '''